leadpipe/wordgrid/README.md

 ## History

-The history page shows all the games you've played, arranged by when you last played them.
+The history page shows all the games you've played recently, arranged by when you last played them.
 You can resume paused games, and see what words you found in any game.

 After you quit a game, it's considered complete.
 When you expand a complete game, you can see the grid and _all_ the words that appear within it, arranged